nikvoronin/Xm4Battery/README.md

     var it_is_true = _xm4.LastConnectedTime.IsFailed; // can not get the last connection time
 ```

-We can not get the last connected time if headphones is online and connected.

 ### Headphones Battery Level

 Can get the actual battery level if headphones are connected OR the last known level if headphones are not connected.